Charlene Holt: Early life

-Holt was born on April 28, 1928, in Snyder, Texas, to Malcolm C. and Verna Vesta Stavely, née Chandler.
+Holt was born on April 28, 1928, in Snyder, Texas, to Malcolm C. and Verna Vesta Stavely (née Chandler).
 After she graduated from high school in Hagerman, New Mexico, she attended McMurry University in Abilene, Texas.
 She was a model in Houston, Texas.

 In 1956, Holt was crowned Miss Maryland.

-Holt, who reportedly had signed a $50,000-a-year modeling contract in New York when she was 19, appeared in various television commercials in 1958.
+Holt, who reportedly had signed a $50,000-a-year modeling contract in New York City when she was 19, appeared in various television commercials in 1958.
 She was in a Revlon lipstick commercial in which she was reportedly spotted by director Howard Hawks, who later cast her in several of his films, including Man's Favorite Sport? and El Dorado.
 She was subsequently named "Miss Sweater Girl" in October 1958 by the Wool Bureau.
-The contest was held in the Crystal Suite of the Savoy Hilton Hotel in New York.
+The contest was held in the Crystal Suite of the Savoy Hilton Hotel in New York City.

 Career

 Holt's first credited role was as Lisa, a model, in If a Man Answers, a 1962 comedy film directed by Henry Levin and starring Bobby Darin and Sandra Dee.
-Subsequently, until 1980, she played in many other movies and in TV series.
+Subsequently until 1980, she played in many other movies and in TV series.